 A rooming house is a building where one or more rooms is available for occupancy by four or more people (in return for the payment of rent).

 The Minister for Housing can also declare a property to be a rooming house.
-For more information, see our Sharing in a rooming house page.
+For more information, view Sharing in a rooming house.

 Rooming house operator

 A rooming house operator runs a rooming house as a business, from premises the operator either owns or leases from someone else.

 A rooming house operator can be an individual or corporate entity.

 If you are unsure whether you are operating a rooming house, you should Contact us.

 Rooming house manager